afsmith/cc/README.rst

 - mupdf 1.3+ (dependancies in Ubuntu / Debian): libxtst-dev libx11-dev pkg-config
 - flexpaper

-Tips: in OSX use homebrew: `brew install redis imagemagick ghostscript`
+Tips: in OSX use homebrew: `brew install redis pdf2json`

 How to deploy